 We’d lean toward the U.S. on that question (feel free to Hash-it-Out!), but to complicate this whole issue further are those dreaded “political considerations.”
 In fact, according to Pentagon officials, the White House and U.S. State Department have been waffling over the issue for months, if not years.
 While the Pentagon has been long ready to carry out the sail-by operations and urging White House approval, the president has reportedly been leery of antagonizing China.

-And according to some analysts, this delay in challenging China’s mis-claimed sovereignty Chinese-flag1has only served to make the issue a bigger deal than it should be.
+And according to some analysts, this delay in challenging China’s mis-claimed sovereignty has only served to make the issue a bigger deal than it should be.
 Such a move should have been done as soon as China started asserting sovereignty as a matter of “routine,” according to the analysts.
 The delay only served to focus more international attention on the matter, which in turn is forcing China to maintain a steely resolve as a means of saving face.

 The question now is will Obama continue to exert freedom of the seas, and, if the U.S. Navy continues to do so, how will China respond?
 Hash-It-Out!